RaminMdn/hotel-db-data-engineering-analysis/README.md

 These tools were used in the same way any developer might use a second pair of eyes, and never as a substitute for understanding or authorship.

-The goal was always clarity, correctness, and learning — with every line written and reviewed consciously and deliberately.
+The goal was always clarity, correctness, and learning â€” with every line written and reviewed consciously and deliberately.

 <br><br>